Gabriel-vzh2vs/SYS3062.github.io/rootfile.md

   architectures (e.g., HLA, cloud solutions).
 Pipelines and workflows.
 Data management.

-- Modeling and simulation of queueing systems.
+- Queueing systems.

 - Random number generators (RNGs) and their role in simulation-based system analysis.
 Assessing the quality of RNGs.
 Pitfalls.

-- Techniques for generating variates from distributions other than
+- Generating variates from distributions other than $U(0,1)$.
-  $U(0,1)$.

-- Comparing alternative systems, simulation optimization, case studies. (this is a leftover item from the SIS course description)
+- Selected topics, e.g., agent-based modelling, state machines, comparing alternative systems, simulation optimization, case studies.

-- Selected advanced topics (e.g., Agent-Based Modelling, state machines)

 The lab is an integral part of the course.
-Will additionally include topics such as debugging, setting up Python environments.
-VSCode with copilot.

-Some words about Python and Excel.
-And some words about Simio, Flexsim, Anylogic, Arena.
+The course, mainly in the lab, will also cover aspects such as creating and configuring a Python environment, a tutorial on the XLRisk Excel plugin, basics of debugging in Python, VSCode and Copilot.
+[Gabe - we can discuss this more]

+Some words about specialized software including Simio, Flexsim, Anylogic, and Arena.
+Our strategy of using Python and XLRisk.
+That as a professional, you may have to become familiar with one of these.
+Also: Brian Park's graduate course uses it.

 ****Learning Objectives:****